Developing dairy wellness products was the key goal of the Whai Hua PGP programme which ended on 31 December 2016.

-Programme start/end: March 2013/December 2016 Length: 3 years nine months Total programme cost: $4.117 million PGP funding paid: $2.036 million Commercial partners: Wairarapa Moana ki Pouakani Incorporation, Miraka Ltd, Kanematsu New Zealand Ltd Estimated economic benefits: $5.0 million to $16.4 million per year in economic benefits to New Zealand by 2021.
+Programme start/end: March 2013/December 2016 Length: 3 years nine months Total programme cost: $4.117 million Crown funding paid out to the programme for work done to 31 August 2017: $2,036,301 Commercial partners: Wairarapa Moana ki Pouakani Incorporation, Miraka Ltd, Kanematsu New Zealand Ltd Estimated economic benefits: $5.0 million to $16.4 million per year in economic benefits to New Zealand by 2021.

 You do not have permission to access this document.